Composability is currently an Early Access Feature in Alpha status.

 ../../_images/paint-fence-siloed-house-owner.svg

-To enter in a paint agreement in this setting, the house owner and the painter need to perform the following steps:
+To enter into a paint agreement in this setting, the house owner and the painter need to perform the following steps:

-1. The house owner creates a paint offer through participant 2 on the paint domain.
+1. The house owner creates a paint offer through Participant 2 on the paint sync domain.

-2. The painter accepts the paint offer through participant 3 on the paint domain.
+2. The painter accepts the paint offer through Participant 3 on the paint sync domain.
 As a consequence, a paint agreement is created.

-4. When the house owner observes a new paint agreement through participant 2 on the paint domain, she changes the IOU ownership to the painter through participant 5 on the iou domain.
+4. When the house owner observes a new paint agreement through Participant 2 on the paint sync domain, she changes the IOU ownership to the painter through Participant 5 on the iou sync domain.

-5. The painter observes a new IOU through participant 4 on the iou domain and therefore removes the reminder.
+5. The painter observes a new IOU through Participant 4 on the iou sync domain and therefore removes the reminder.

 Overall, a non-trivial amount of out-of-band coordination is required to keep the paint ledger consistent with the iou ledger.
 If this coordination breaks down, the unhappy scenarios from the first part can happen.